BETA PHOTO: To downclimb to bottom (class 4), bushwhack a bit ...

 Nike Base is a small, seldom visited traprock (basalt) crag just south of Pinnacle Rock on the Metacomet Trail.
-It has a lovely view and is delightfully free of the broken beer bottles that adorn Pinnacle.
+It has a lovely view of the suburbs and is delightfully free of the broken beer bottles that adorn Pinnacle.
 Most climbs are 40-50 ft. tall.
 The ratings are old-school and stiff.

 The crag is named for a Cold War era anti-aircraft missile battery that was on the site until the early 1960s.
 You can still see remnants of the concrete and fences, especially if you walk a bit south on the Metacomet Trail.

 Access the bottom by scrambling down a brushy gully on climber's right or rappeling down.
-Bring a long static or webbing to set top rope anchors.
+Bring a long static or webbing to set top rope anchors from trees.

 You can also get there by hiking north on the Metacomet Trail from New Britain Ave., but it's a much longer walk.

 Counterforce 5.7 5a 15 V+ 13 MVS 4b

 Probably the most obvious line on right side of the crag, it follows the inside corner on the south side of the prominent jutting block.
 An interesting combination of stemming on the left and so-so holds on the right.The first crux is right off the deck.
 A damp area complicates matters.
 The next crux is the center section.
 Use the finger crack and whatever you can find on the right.
 Stem carefully on the smooth left face.
 You dried your shoes, didn't you?
 Pull up on the delightfully juggy ...[more]
 Browse More Classics in CT

 BETA PHOTO: The distinctive jutting block at the top of the cr...

 The view north.
 Two people on top of Pinnacle dead...

 BETA PHOTO: Fallen blocks at base.
 Scramble over to reach the...